EpicCodeWizard/Innovative-Project/README.md

     - Scikit-learn and Pandas (Python)

 # What was the hardest part of our project?
-There were many difficult parts, but thee most difficult parts were (1) finding the datasets online and (2) implementing the UI and UX into our website using HTML/CSS.
+There were many difficult parts, but the most difficult parts were (1) finding the datasets online and (2) implementing the UI and UX into our website using HTML/CSS.

 # [Project Link](https://agonizingshabbyprediction.epiccodewizard2.repl.co/)